SomeStupidIdiot1/discord-bot/docs.md

 ### //add (display name of user) [user id tag]

-Adds a user to a secret channel.
+Adds a user to the current secret channel.
 This is done by using the role created when `//secret` is used.
+The user id tag may be needed if the name is ambigiuous.
+Only `ADMINISTRATORS` can use this command.

+### //remove (display name of user) [user id tag]

+Removes the user from the current secret channel.
 The user id tag may be needed if the name is ambigiuous.
 Only `ADMINISTRATORS` can use this command.

 ## Others